tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/02. Back-end target settings/back-end-target-settings.md

 It validates requests to `xmlrpc.php`.

-The plugin [Jetpack by WordPress.com][Jetpack] will access this endpoint from the servers in United States.
-Therefore, cooperation with WordPress.com does not work if the country code `US` is not in the "[**Whitelist of country code**] [CountryList]" or is in the blacklist.
+The plugin [Jetpack by WordPress.com][Jetpack] will access this endpoint from their servers in United States.
+Therefore, cooperation with WordPress.com does not work if the country code `US` is not in "[**Whitelist of country code**] [CountryList]" or not in the blacklist.

 In such a case, please put [IP addresses of Jetpack servers][JetpackHost] or the AS number [AS2635][AS2635] of [Automattic, Inc][Automattic] into